Cellular Phone Towers

 About RF radiation

 The International Agency for Research on Cancer (IARC) has classified RF fields as “possibly carcinogenic to humans,” based on limited evidence of a possible increase in risk for brain tumors among cell phone users, and inadequate evidence for other types of cancer.
-(For more information on the IARC classification system, see our document, Known and Probable Human Carcinogens.)
+(For more information on the IARC classification system, see Known and Probable Human Carcinogens.)
 IARC also noted that exposure to the brain from RF fields from cell phone base stations (mounted on roofs or towers) is less than 1/100th the exposure to the brain from mobile devices such as cell phones.